Wednesday, November 11, 2015

 Half a bag of Navy Beans (soaked overnight and rinsed)

-Better than Bullion Ham base
+Better than Bullion Ham's base

 Black Pepper